-5.8.
+5.11.
 Evidence of AS/NZS 1158 deviation

-If the lighting upgrade deviates from the relevant part or parts of AS/NZS 1158, you must justify the deviations and set out the reasons why they are justified.
+If the lighting upgrade deviates from the relevant part of parts of AS/NZS 1158 you must justify the deviations and set out why the deviations are justified.
 The energy consumer must demonstrate acceptance of the lighting design prepared by the lighting designer.

-Table 13: Evidence of AS/NZS 1158 compliance exemption if upgrade deviates from standard
+Table 14: Evidence of AS/NZS 1158 deviation

-Documentation Description Lighting design A lighting design prepared by the lighting designer that: sets out the location and specifications of all existing lighting equipment in the area to which the lighting design applies sets out the location and specification of all lighting equipment to be installed in the area to which the lighting design applies meets all other requirements of the asset owner and energy consumer includes information demonstrating that the light output of the upgrade lamp or luminaire to be either equivalent or superior to the replaced lamp or luminaire includes information detailing the light technical parameters (LTP) for the lighting upgrade (where applicable).
-AS/NZS 1158 compliance declaration (complete Part D2: AS/NZS 1158 deviation declaration) A declaration by the lighting designer that: the lighting design deviates from AS/NZS 1158 the deviations are justified in accordance with the standard sets out the way in which the deviations are justified.
-The energy consumer must also sign the compliance declaration to accept the lighting design prepared by the lighting designer.
+Documentation Description Lighting design A lighting design prepared by the lighting designer that: sets out the location and specifications of all existing lighting equipment in the area to which the lighting design applies sets out the location and specification of all lighting equipment to be installed sets out the location and specification of all lighting equipment to be installed in the area to which the lighting design applies includes information demonstrating that the light output of the upgrade lamp or luminaire to be either equivalent or superior to the replaced lamp or luminaire includes information about the light technical parameters (LTP) for the lighting upgrade (where applicable).
+AS/NZS 1158 compliance declaration (Section 3: AS/NZS 1158 deviation declaration) the lighting design deviates from AS/NZS 1158 the deviations are justified in accordance with the standard, setting out the way in which the deviations are justified The energy consumer must also sign the compliance declaration to accept the lighting design prepared by the lighting designer.